finbourne/lusid-sdk-python/sdk/docs/FundsApi.md

 # **set_share_class_instruments**
 > Fund set_share_class_instruments(scope, code, set_share_class_instruments_request)

-[EXPERIMENTAL] SetShareClassInstruments: Set the ShareClass Instruments on a Fund.
+[EARLY ACCESS] SetShareClassInstruments: Set the ShareClass Instruments on a Fund.

 Update the ShareClass Instruments on an existing Fund with the set of instruments provided.